cjolowicz/blog/content/posts/hypermodern-python-05-documentation.md

 [Documentation
 strings](https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring), also
 known as *docstrings*, allow you to embed documentation directly into your code.
-An example of a docstring is the first line of `console.main`, which is used by `click` to generate the usage message of your command-line interface:
+An example of a docstring is the first line of `console.main`, used by `click` to generate the usage message of your command-line interface:

 ```python
 # src/hypermodern_python/console.py